gelbphoenix/autocaliweb/README.md

 - User en- or disabling of the Kobo Sync and/or Overdrive tabs when using Kobo sync
 - Support for custom OIDC providers (with support for /.well-known/openid-configuration)
 - Support for manual installation (without docker specific features)
-- Amazon Japan as metadata provider
+- LitRes as metadata provider
-- Added a multi email selection for the Send eBooks to E-Readers function
+- Multi email selection for the Send eBooks to E-Readers function
+- Management system for duplicate books

 ## Installation